MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-delete-appointments-in-a-recurring-series-by-using-ews-in-exchange.md

 description: "Learn how to delete appointments in a recurring series by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Delete appointments in a recurring series by using EWS in Exchange
+# Delete appointments in a recurring series by using EWS in Exchange

 Learn how to delete appointments in a recurring series by using the EWS Managed API or EWS in Exchange.